cchauche/node_debugger/README.md

 - Continue to here (⌘ + Click on a stopping point)

 ### Break Points
-- Add them
+- Add a break point
-- Remove them
+- Remove a break point
-- debugger (keyword)
-- Make them conditional
+- Enable/Disable a break point
+- Using `debugger` keyword in code to add a break point
+- Conditional break points

 ### Debugger Panes
 - Scope
 - Call Stack
 - Watch

-> Connect DevTools to both `contrivedMath.js` and ` classExample.js` to practice using the various tools outlined above.
+Following the instructions from the previous section you can run `contrivedMath.js` and ` classExample.js` with the DevTools attached to practice using the various tools outlined above.

 ---

 ## Fix The Server

 ### Installation
-> Requires Node v14.00.0 or higher to be installed
+> Requires Node v14.0.0 or higher to be installed

 - From the root directory run `npm install`
-- Open `server/config.example.js` and follow the instructions to create a `config.js` file with your GitHub authentication token
+- Open `server/config.example.js` using a text editor or an IDE and follow the instructions to create a `config.js` file with your GitHub authentication token

-### Use DevTools To Inspect `req` and `gitHubRes` Variables
+### Use DevTools To Inspect Complex Objects
+Frequently devs will turn to `console.log()` to see what various library objects look like but this can be a really difficult process since the objects are often large and complicated and the terminal where output is logged can't collapse these objects in an interactive fashion like the DevTools can.
+Lets try inspecting some complex objects in Node with the debugger to get familiar with the advantages this offers.

+### Start the Server and Attach DevTools

 - Nodemon can also be used while debugging just like with Node you just have to pass it the `--inspect` or the `--inspect-brk` flags.
 Lets do that to start our server.
   ```
   nodemon --inspect server/server.js